myracheng/hthesis/neofem.md

 This subject willingly
-and forcibly acknowledges continued gender inequality but, as I show, her feminism is so individuated that it has been completely unmoored from any 424 CULTURAL STUDIES
-Downloaded by [University of Aberdeen] at 05:57 16 November 2014 notion of social inequality and consequently cannot offer any sustained analytic of the structures of male dominance, power, or privilege
+and forcibly acknowledges continued gender inequality but, as I show, her feminism is so individuated that it has been completely unmoored from any notion of social inequality and consequently cannot offer any sustained analytic of the structures of male dominance, power, or privilege